Nicolae Labiș: Purge from the Communist Party

 During his last months, Labiș felt that he was being followed by the Securitate.
-His UTM membership card was taken away several times, only returned with Sadoveanu's intervention.
+His UTM membership card was taken away several times, only being returned with Sadoveanu's intervention.
 Magazine editors, having received orders from higher up, refused to publish him, although his first volume had just come out.
 Negotiations for a contract on his second volume were dragging on indefinitely.
 In June 1956, in a speech stage-managed by propagandist-in-chief Leonte Răutu in an attempt to calm radical passions unleashed by Nikita Khrushchev's Secret Speech and the protests in Poland, the socialist realist poet Mihai Beniuc publicly criticised Labiș for the following poem:

-Other poems of his, such as "Legenda pasiunii defuncte" ("The Legend of the Defunct Passion"), indicated disaffection with the existing Romanian socialist system, and called for a renewal of socialism in Romania along humanist lines.
+Other poems of his, such as Legenda pasiunii defuncte ("The Legend of the Defunct Passion"), indicated disaffection with the existing Romanian socialist system, and called for a renewal of socialism in Romania along humanist lines.

 Death

 On the night of December 9–10, 1956, shortly after his 21st birthday, Labiș, who had spent several hours with acquaintances drinking coffee and țuică at Casa Capșa and then the Victoria restaurant, was going to take a tram.
 He was headed to the house of Maria Polevoi, a dancer in the Army's troupe whom he had met that evening.
 It was after midnight and public transport had just started running that late.
 Ostensibly, he lost his balance, caught the grille between the wagons, his head hit the pavement, and he was dragged a short distance.
 An official investigation blamed inebriation as the cause of his fall, but the file was quickly classified.
 His spinal cord was fractured, his body was paralysed and he was practically decapitated.
 As the station was across the street from Colțea Hospital, in University Square, he was taken there immediately.
 At 2:30 am a surgeon wrote, "cranial and vertebral trauma; paraplegia".
 Toward daybreak, he was taken to the Emergency Hospital.
 There, he whispered a poem to his friend Aurel Covaci:

 Right after his accident, the literary historian Alexandru Oprea again proposed his removal from the UTM.
 Despite the doctors' efforts and an enormous spiritual mobilisation by his colleagues, acquaintances and friends, his condition worsened inexorably.
 On December 22, at 2 am, he died.
 Two days later, at noon, mourners gathered at the Writers' House, where several prominent writers spoke and his poem "Moartea căprioarei" was read.
-He was buried at Bellu cemetery, after the funeral procession passed in front of Mihai Eminescu's grave.
+He was buried at Bellu Cemetery, after the funeral procession passed in front of Mihai Eminescu's grave.